9 Critical Skills to Enhance Your Audit Career Path

 The best internal auditors trust nothing when reviewing financial documents, and they conduct each review with a discerning eye and a high degree of vigilance—regardless of the specific circumstances.
 Professional skepticism means audit committees are actively assessing audit evidence and questioning any clue or warning sign that other internal auditors might miss.

 2. Critical thinking

 Critical thinking skills are important for an audit career path.
-This type of reasoning requires that they step outside of their own judgments and biases in order to consider all perspectives, question the validity of each, and reach a conclusion.
+This type of reasoning requires that audit professionals step outside of their own judgments and biases in order to consider all perspectives, question the validity of each, and reach a conclusion.

 As the Global Internal Audit Common Body of Knowledge (CBOK) study notes, “Critical thinking is the most sought-after skill by internal audit hiring managers, but generally, it is learned on the job through dedicated feedback and coaching from internal audit leaders.”

 Despite the increasing prevalence of technology, this level of complex thinking is one skill that AI and automation has yet to replace.